Petroleum-based Dyes in Sports Drinks 🥤

 Alternatives to Sports Drinks

-No need to fret however, if you’re really into sports drinks but wants to skip the artificial versions, you can also try a few natural substitutes: Coconut water, watermelon juice, raisins (a good alternative for sports gels), or even your own wholesome version of a DIY sports drink.
+No need to fret however, if you’re really into sports drinks but wants to skip the artificial versions, you can also try a few natural substitutes: Coconut water, watermelon juice, raisins (a good alternative for sports gels), or even your own wholesome version of a DIY sports drink with healthy ingredients.

 There are still some healthy alternatives for petroleum based dyes if you need to drink a coloured sports drink?
 You could try adding beetroot juice, turmeric, berries, spirulina or paprika are a few healthy alternatives than the harmful artificial dyes.